gaperton/Type-R/README.md

 ## Current state

 Stable and released.
 Docs are not perfect yet.
+You may help.